Did you know that there were Facebook groups for bloggers filled with people who will share, like, and comment on your blog posts

 Eventually, or maybe right away, you will want to start your own Facebook group.
 Every blog has an audience or is building an audience, of people who are interested in your content.

 Your readers all have one thing in common.
 They’re interested in the type of content that you share.
+That’s if you niched down well enough.
 They may want to interact with you on a more engaged level whether to ask questions, get your feedback or just hear more from you.

-They may also enjoy interacting with other readers as well to share their own stories and for their own mutual benefit.
+They may also enjoy interacting with others in the same target audience to share their own stories and network with each other.

 Creating your own Facebook group is similar to creating your own email list.
-Your Facebook group gives you the opportunity to always be able to share your content with an audience that’s already showed their interest.
+Your Facebook group gives you the opportunity to share your content with an audience that’s already showed their interest.
 Groups can work for any niche blogger.

 If you’re a lifestyle blogger, share your favourite tips on curating your best life.
-Share your best finds and sales and deals you come across.
+Share your best finds and deals you come across.
+Share books you’re reading, share your morning routine.
+You know what your audience wants from you, share more of that.

 Every type of blogger can benefit from building their own tribe of loyal followers and this is just a very engaging way to interact with those that care about your content.

 Pinterest is also a major traffic driver for blogs.
-Click here to get my extensive guide to Pinterest!
+Click here to read my extensive guide to Pinterest!

 With all that said, I’m sure you’re now interested in finding your own groups to join.
 The list I’ve put together is dear to my heart as I’ve weeded out groups I determined to be unhelpful.

 I would also super love it if you joined the Help a Blogger Out Facebook group.
-We’re a super awesome bunch of bloggers who help each other to grow.
-I host a blog traffic growth challenge in the group regularly because we all want more traffic, right?!
-Join the challenge here and be ready for 5 days of intense traffic growth!
+We’re an awesome bunch of bloggers who help each other to grow.
+I host Facebook lives weekly to share blog feedback and tips on growing your traffic.

 - Join Facebook groups specifically for bloggers